Written and published on 18 February 2020; updated on 12 June 2020

-Then in that case the potential risk for the person who places his or her savings into a savings account or CD is the possibility of large-scale bank failures, as in the case of the Great Depression, when I recall my mom said people lined up on the streets trying to withdraw their savings from the banks, but were not able to because the banks failed.
+The potential risk for the person who places his or her savings into a savings account or CD is the possibility of large-scale bank failures, as in the case of the Great Depression, when I recall my mom said people lined up on the streets trying to withdraw their savings from the banks, but were not able to because the banks failed.

 INVESTING IN STOCKS AND BONDS THROUGH A STOCK BROKERAGE FIRM

 Potential of Brokers Skimming Margin Cream